gempir/gempbot-node/README.md

 # gempbot
 This is a nodejs twitchbot with a logging functionality that requires no webhosting.
 Right now this bot doesn't do much.
 If you want a simple log bot then this is perfect.
+This bot uses patebin, sadly the free accounts have a 30 pastebin limit so I implemented the feature to delete every pastebin after 5 minutes.

 # Usage